crowds-cure/cancer/README.md

 - annotator is hardcoded -fix that
 - skip case does not work
 - make getNextSeriesForAnnotator call parallel
+- (bug) If you zoom out extremely far until the original image looks like a dot, it is very hard to zoom back in because the center of the image changes.
+This might be done by accident, so when someone presses Clear, zoom should reset -- but it isn't.
+We should fix this.
+(ALB)
+- Zoom resets when the windows is resized - not sure if intentional (ALB)

 ### DONE
 - include seriesUID with measurements (still need to see if this is the right way)